Lead Piranha

 Click any step to see details.
 Highlighted steps show the complete flow.

-You have probably heard about tools like Clio Duo, Harvey AI, and other legal tech making headlines this year.
+You have probably heard about tools like Clio Duo and Harvey AI making headlines this year.
 Those are excellent tools for case management and legal research.
-But they don't generate clients for you.
+But they do not generate clients for you, and they do not solve the intake-coordinator bottleneck that strangles most growing firms.

-For law firms specifically, an AIOS handles several functions that used to require multiple employees or agencies working in silos.
-It monitors ad performance across platforms and shifts budget toward the best-performing campaigns daily.
-It captures every inbound inquiry across phone, web form, and chat.
-It qualifies leads against your criteria instantly.
-And it nurtures prospects through a multi-channel sequence until they book or disqualify themselves.
+For law firms specifically, the intake layer covers several functions that used to require multiple employees or agencies working in silos.
+It captures every inbound inquiry across phone, web form, and chat without dropping any to voicemail.
+It qualifies prospects against your conflict-check, jurisdiction, and case-type criteria instantly.
+It schedules consultations into your attorneys' calendars based on practice area and urgency.
+And it nurtures prospects who do not book on the first touch through a multi-channel sequence until they retain or disqualify themselves.

-A flowchart showing the law firm lead generation client journey from online search to signed retainer
+A flowchart showing the law firm lead generation Charlotte client journey from online search to signed retainer

-A flowchart showing the law firm lead generation client journey from online search to signed retainer
+A flowchart showing the law firm lead generation Charlotte client journey from online search to signed retainer

 Which Practice Areas Benefit Most From AI-Powered Lead Generation?